 By standardising the exchange of this information and the corresponding processes both internally and externally, companies could reduce costs and streamline business processes.
 Standardisation has to be driven by the industry itself and coordinated by an accepted industry wide neutral body.

-The Solution: EFET Standards
+The Solution: Standards developed by Energy Traders Europe

-EFET is an industry wide neutral body that can coordinate the creation and maintenance of industry standards.
-EFET project workgroups comprising members from the Business Process Optimization Committee, Back Office Group and IT Taskforce are specifically responsible for defining the EFET Standards for electronic exchange of information.
+Energy Traders Europe is an industry wide neutral body that can coordinate the creation and maintenance of industry standards.
+Project workgroups comprising members from the Business Process Optimization Committee, Back Office Group and IT Taskforce are specifically responsible for defining the Standards for electronic exchange of information.

-The EFET standards will define the structure of the electronic messages, as well as how these electronic messages are exchanged.
-The EFET standards apply to all electronic messages exchanged in the energy trading environment, and therefore can be considered a general standard.
+The standards developed by Energy Traders Europe define the structure of the electronic messages, as well as how these electronic messages are exchanged.
+The standards apply to all electronic messages exchanged in the energy trading environment, and therefore can be considered a general standard.

-These standards will also define the reference codes (vocabulary of the language, as expressed in CpML ®) to be used for commonly used data within these electronic messages.
+The standards also define the reference codes (vocabulary of the language, as expressed in CpML ®) to be used for commonly used data within these electronic messages.
 This includes the unique codes identifying the different trading parties, and the reference codes for energy specific characteristics such as market, commodity, etc. These reference codes could also be used in paper and fax communications.

-EFET Standards should be, where possible, appropriate and effective, technology agnostic.
+Standards developed by Energy Traders Europe should be, where possible, appropriate and effective, technology agnostic.
 Recent evolution has opened possibilities to apply several technologies to one standard process and there is a high likelihood and expectation that different technologies will (have) to cooperate in order to have an industry wide spread application of new standards.
 This standard document will therefore aim at not discriminating any technology but will strive at providing enough clarity, definitions and implementation guidance to ensure that different technology implantation of this standard can successfully co-operate.

 The eSM initiative